Wedding Party Gifts – who to give gifts to on your wedding day

 As fellow friends and relations, your ushers and groomsmen may play a significant role in ensuring that your wedding day goes smoothly.

-With this in mind, choose a special thank you gift in advance that shows how grategful you are for those ‘super powers’ to ensure you both have the perfect day.
+With this in mind, choose a special thank you gift in advance that shows how grateful you are for those ‘superpowers’ to ensure you both have the perfect day.

 It is very traditional to give a gift to the mother of the bride.
-However, in modern times, all of the parents of both the bride and groom are often presented with a little gift to say thank you for their role in the wedding.
+However, in modern times, all of the parents and step-parents of the couple are often presented with a little gift to say thank you for their role in the wedding.
 The gifts also show gratitude for support with the organisation and for all they have done in getting you to this important milestone in your life.

 Wedding Planner

-From a professional wedding planner to the super organised best friend who has been there from engagement through to wedding morning….thank that person who has ensured everything is organised, well-planned and kept you both calm.
+From a professional wedding planner to the super organised best friend who has been there from engagement through to the morning of the wedding….thank that person who has ensured everything is organised, well-planned and kept you both calm.

-Unfortunately, planning a wedding is often stressful and can feel overwhelming, so anyone who has offered to help…from stuffing invitations in envelopes to listening to you complain about the difficulties of pulling together the table plan, may deserve a little gift!
+Unfortunately, planning a wedding is often stressful and can feel overwhelming.
+Therefore, anyone who has offered to help…from stuffing invitations in envelopes to listening to you complain about the difficulties of pulling together the table plan...may deserve a little gift!

 Significant Contributors and Wedding Suppliers

-Beyond the helpers, you may also have had people who have made significant contributions to your wedding and you want to mark their addition.
+Beyond the helpers, you may also have had people who have made significant contributions to your wedding and you want to mark their professionalism or expertise.

-It may be a family friend who made your wedding cake; a cousin who designed your invitations; a local florist who you have known for years who is creating the most spectacular wedding flower displays and bouquet; or a very special aunt or grandmother who has made or adjusted your wedding dress and outfits for other members of the wedding party.
+It may be a family friend who made your wedding cake.
+Perhaps, a graphic designer cousin is designing your invitations.
+Maybe, your local florist whom you have known for years is creating the most spectacular wedding flower displays and bouquets.
+A very special aunt or grandmother is making or adjusting your wedding dress and outfits for other members of the wedding party.

 There could be a myriad of people who played a small part in your wedding day but have made a real impact on how you will remember this time.
-Why not choose them something really lovely as a thank you.
+Why not choose something really lovely as a thank you?

-And finally…last but certainly not least…and often forgotten…buy a little gift for each other.
+And finally…last, but certainly not least…and often forgotten…buy a little gift for each other - the most important wedding party gift of all!

-Choose something that shows how well you know each other and how excited you are to start your new lives together.
+Choose something that shows how well you know each other and how excited you are to start your new life together.

-We hope this is a useful checklist to ensure you haven’t missed anyone important or significant when it comes to buying thank you gifts to organise or hand out on your wedding day.
+We hope this is a useful checklist to ensure you haven’t missed anyone significant when it comes to buying thank you and wedding party gifts.

 At hampers.com, you can order multiple gifts easily online, to suit a wide range of tastes and spend.

 The hampers can all be delivered to you, for handing out personally on the day.
-Or, they can be delivered on your specified date, to a number of different addresses, if you’d prefer.
+Or, they can be delivered on your specified date, to several different addresses, if you’d prefer.

-Let's making buying thank you gifts for your wedding party one little job on the long wedding planning to do list which is both fun and easy to complete.
+Let's make buying thank-you gifts for your wedding party one little job on the long wedding planning to-do list which is both fun and easy to complete.

 Whatever you choose….whomever you are buying for…importantly, we hope you have the most wonderful wedding day.